-Understanding and registering audio, especially footsteps, is key to success in Call of Duty: Warzone, so we’ve analyzed the best audio settings for players to use.
+Understanding and registering audio, especially footsteps, is key to success in Call of Duty, so we’ve analyzed the best audio settings for Warzone for players to use.

 Like most things in Call of Duty, audio settings are subject to preference, but you can tease out some options that players ought to try out based on experimentation and what the world’s best players use.

 The principal audio settings are Audio Mix, Master Volume, Music Volume, Dialogue Volume, and Effects Volume.
 Of those, Audio Mix is the only one that is not on a 0-100 scale and is the one that will dictate how the majority of sound in your game is experienced.